TABLE OF CONTENTS

 Once you have created your dedicated "Delete" Form:

-- You don't need any other fields besides the Choices field above to perform the row delete operation.
-However you may want to add some read-only fields which use the "Bind to Data Source Column" option to display additional column information to the user, allowing them to confirm the correct row is selected for deletion.
+Although you don't need any other fields other than the Choices field and at least one field bound to the Data Source to perform the row delete operation, you may want to add some read-only fields bound to the Data Source columns to display additional column information to the user, allowing them to confirm the correct row is selected for deletion.

 Hosted GET Considerations When Creating New Rows